Santander UK faces leadership gap after Botin succession

 Bostock has been at RBS or Santander for much of his working life, but has switched roles several times.
 He joined RBS in 1992, before leaving for Abbey National, which was later bought by Santander, in 2001.
 In 2009, he left Santander to rejoin RBS as finance director.

-He was later offered the role of finance director at Lloyds by his former Santander colleague Antonio Horta-Osorio, but canceled the move when Horta-Osorio took time off for illness.
+He was later offered the role of finance director at Lloyds by his former Santander colleague Antonio Horta-Osorio, but cancelled the move when Horta-Osorio took time off for illness.

 (Additional reporting by Steve Slater; Editing by Mark Potter and Pravin Char)